khulnasoft/khulnasoft/doc/dev/background-information/sg/vision.md

 - `sg` should be fun to use.
 - If you think "it would be cool if `sg` could do X": add it!
 Let's go :)
-- `sg` should make Sourcegraph developers productive and happy.
+- `sg` should make Khulnasoft developers productive and happy.
 - `sg` is not and should not be a build system.
 - `sg` is not and should not be a container orchestrator.
 - Try to fix [a lot of the problems in this RFC](https://docs.google.com/document/d/18hrRIN0pUBRwUFF7vkcVmstJccqWeHiecNF2t1GAZfU/edit) by encoding conventions in executable code.